Introducing 10 steps to get you closer to your credit score goal.

 By regularly monitoring your credit report, you can check for signs of financial fraud.
 If you have been a victim of identity theft, there will be evidence of it on your report, such as new credit accounts you didn’t set up or searches on your report you don’t recognise.
 You should report any fraudulent activity to Action Fraud.

-Bad financial associations can affect your credit score.
-If there is an incorrect or out-of-date financial association on your report, such as a joint account that has now been closed, get this changed by raising a dispute.
+Bad financial connections can affect your credit score.
+If there’s an incorrect or out-of-date financial connection on your report, such as a joint account that has now been closed, get this changed by raising an enquiry with Equifax.

 8. Plan ahead when you need credit

 Credit applications result in hard searches on your credit report, and too many could negatively impact your score.
-By planning in advance, you can research thoroughly and get your credit report in shape before making an important credit application.
+By planning in advance, you get your credit report in shape before making an important credit application.
 This will improve your chances of being accepted, which will help keep your credit score intact.

 9. Use an eligibility checker